-“I’ll have to try it out, myself.
+“I’ll have to try it out myself.
 I always worry about thieves when I’ve got a lot of money with me.
 Thanks for telling me about it,” is Peter’s response to the lesson on using bank drafts.
-Paul grins about being able to make two major purchases using bank drafts, because it means he has to make fewer trips from the bank with a lot of money on him.
+Paul grins about being able to make two major purchases using bank drafts because it means he has to make fewer trips from the bank with a lot of money on him.

 “You hand them the form, open an account, tell them your plans, and ask for some draft forms of your own.
-Because you aren’t a known client the drafts you write may require extra work, but it’s better than having to carry all the gold coins about.
-When I did all my big buying back in Harrisburg I had to accompany the seller to the bank to verify the draft was good before they released the goods.
+Because you aren’t a known client the drafts you write may require extra work, but it’s better than having to carry all of the gold coins about.
+When I did all of my big buying back in Harrisburg I had to accompany the seller to the bank to verify the draft was good before they released the goods.
 It’s easy to do.”

-Sam and Boone walk out onto the street, and wander along it while looking at what the various warehouses and stores have for sale.
+Sam and Boone walk out onto the street and wander along it while looking at what the various warehouses and stores have for sale.
 The city is big, but the business district isn’t too large for them to walk about for a couple of hours.
 They stop at a few places to ask about some of the items they wish to purchase, and most are close in price for the same items.

 After a light lunch from a commercial eatery they go to the bank.
 It only takes a few minutes to hand over the bank draft, open an account, and be told which of the businesses the bank manager recommends for them to deal with in the trades Boone has an interest in.
 Business will be easier if they buy from another of the bank’s clients.

 While they wait for Peter to come to the bank Sam and Boone take a closer look at some of the other items the shops near the bank have for sale.
-Until now they’ve been concentrating on what they think they may need out near Arizona City, now they look at all that’s available.
+Until now they’ve been concentrating on what they think they may need out near Arizona City, now they look at all of what’s available.
 By the time they see Peter approaching the bank Boone knows he’ll have to bring the ladies back here to do some shopping!

-Peter has no trouble with opening an account at the bank, and they head to where they’ll be camping for the night.
+Peter has no trouble with opening an account at the bank and they head to where they’ll be camping for the night.
 On the way back Boone buys some fresh food, fresh bread, and some meat they don’t normally get on the trail.
 The ladies take the fresh food from him as soon as they walk into the camp on the edge of the business district.

 Peter takes his whole group off to eat at a nearby eatery while Mary and Nellie prepare dinner for their group.
-The others keep busy helping Boone to make changes to the wagons, and to repack what’s left in the wagons.
+The others keep busy helping Boone to make changes to the wagons and to repack what’s left in the wagons.
 Other than the bedding and personal effects they don’t have much left to pack.
 They remove the boards separating the two large storage areas so they can lay items up to thirteen feet long in the bed of the wagons.
 The frames for the cover boards are left in place, as are the cover boards and bedding.
 Most of the remaining purchased goods are packed over the rear access storage of Wagon 3 with the rest of it ready to be packed after the lower storage area is full and the cover boards put in place.
 The top area of the other wagons are all but empty.

 Neither set of jobs takes long to do, so all are soon sitting on their stools around the camp-fire while they eat and talk about what to do.
-Boone says, “From what I was told about the land around Arizona City there’s some areas of good farmland which isn’t being farmed due to the lack of a good water supply, because of the low rainfall in the area.
+Boone says, “From what I was told about the land around Arizona City there’s some areas of good farmland which isn’t being farmed due to the lack of a good water supply because of the low rainfall in the area.
 There’s also a lot of people near there due to the gold rush along the Colorado River, so we need to be careful about thieves there.”